milos-p-lab/MarkdownGuideHtmlConverter/docs/index.md

 Interested in what's next? 👉 [See the Roadmap](ROADMAP.md)

 Have ideas or want to contribute? 👉 [Open an issue or discussion](https://github.com/milos-p-lab/MarkdownGuideHtmlConverter/discussions)

 ---

+## 🌐 Help Others Discover It

+This converter was built to fill the real gaps left by many existing tools:

+- More complete feature support
+- XSS-safe HTML output
+- Zero dependency usage
+- Fast execution and clean output

+If you find it useful, consider starring the GitHub repo ⭐ and sharing the [blog post](blog.md) that explains why it was created.

+This helps others discover a safer and more powerful alternative to bloated or limited Markdown tools.

+---